Agon Mehmeti

-Agon Xhevat Mehmeti (born 20 November 1989) is an Albanian former professional footballer who last played as a striker for Örebro SK.
+Agon Xhevat Mehmeti (born 20 November 1989) is a former professional footballer who played as a forward.
+Born in Yugoslavia, he represented Albania internationally.

 Club career

 Malmö FF

 Mehmeti began his football career at IFK Malmö before moving to join Malmö FF in 2002.
 While progressing at the club, he progressed throughout the development and impressed as "an offensive team player, outward forward".
 Having scored 45 goals in 43 appearances during his time at the club's youth system, Mehmeti was promoted to the first team for the 2008 season.
 Shortly after, he signed his first professional contract with the club.

 Mehmeti made his Allsvenskan debut, coming on as a 79th-minute substitute, in a 1–1 draw against IFK Göteborg in the opening game of the season on 31 March 2008.
 Since making his debut for the club, his playing time mostly comes from the substitute bench.
 His first goals came in dramatic style.
 With Malmö FF trailing Kalmar FF 2–1, Mehmeti was subbed on in the 83rd minute.
 He struck the net twice, lifting Malmö to a 3–2 victory.
 He then made his first start for the club, starting the whole game, in a 1–0 win against AIK on 22 October 2008.
 Mehmeti later scored his third goal of the season, in a 6–0 win against GIF Sundsvall in the last game of the season.
 Despite suffering injuries during the 2008 season, Mehmeti went on to make twenty–one appearances and scoring three times in all competitions.

 However at the start of the 2009 season, Mehmeti suffered a groin injury and missed the opening game of the season.
 He made his first appearance of the season against Örgryte, scoring twice in a 3–0 win on 13 April 2009.
 In a follow–up match against AIK, Mehmeti scored his third goal of the season, in a 3–0 win.
 However, he suffered a groin injury that saw him miss two matches.
 Mehmeti then returned to the starting line–up, coming on as a 70th-minute substitute, in a 0–0 draw against Örebro SK on 20 May 2009.
 On 27 July 2009 he scored twice against Halmstad, having come on as an 80th-minute substitute, as Malmö FF won 3–0.
 Mehmeti scored his fifth goal of the season, in a 3–1 win against Hammarby on 27 September 2009.
 Since the start of the 2009 season, Mehmeti fought for a starting spot, but retained his role as the super-sub, as he scored five goals.
 Despite being sidelined later in the 2009 season, Mehmeti made twenty–three appearances and scoring six times, mostly coming on as a substitute, in all competitions.